-Nietuwa of whysical account a

-Nature of physical support of T
+Nature of physical support of continued

 Technique Standing/escort Sitting/chairs Kneeling Ground

 Breakaway/Defensive

 One Person

 Two Person

 Please give details of support e.g. single elbow, double elbow, wrap How long was the child supported for?
 Has the child been supported before?
 If no - Consider whether an individual support plan needs putting into place, detailing reactive strategies and physical support approaches.
 If yes - Does their individual support plan need to be reviewed as a result of this incident?
 Yes / No If yes - Does the risk assessment need to be reviewed as a result of this incident?
 Yes / No Notes: Who was the incident reported to, and when?
 Was any medical intervention needed?
-Yes / No If yes, include name of any injured person and brief details of injuries:

-How Parents/Carers were informed: Who By whom?
-Contact/Letter/Dojo How?
+Yes / No If yes, include name of any injured person and brief details of injuries: How Parents/Carers were informed: Who?
+Date Time By whom?
+How?
+Phone Call/Direct Contact/Letter/Dojo